Purgatory (1999 film): Reception

 Hugh H. Davis later provided a chapter examining Purgatory's surreal and religious themes in the compilation Undead in the West.
-This is a wry meditation on the changes rung on legend in the film, where the heroes portrayed had already been immortalized by reputation while still alive; now they are ‘dead’ they must earn their immortal redemption by giving up everything that had earned them their reputation in the first place.
+This is a wry meditation on the changes rung on legend in the film, where the heroes portrayed had already been immortalized by reputation while still alive; now they are "dead" they must earn their immortal redemption by giving up everything that had earned them their reputations in the first place.
 Parallels are also drawn between the dime novels that contributed to the making of the Western legends, of which Sonny Dillard is an avid reader, and the celluloid embroidering of the same legends.
-High Noon in particular, the prototype of the climactic final shootout, had gone through many variations in later films, and references to several of these exist in Purgatory.
-But informing everything else there is Dante's Purgatorio, the theology of which permeates Uli Edel's film, according to Davis.
+High Noon in particular, the prototype of the climactic final shootout, had gone through many variations in later films, and references to several of these exist in Purgatory, but informing everything else there is Dante's Purgatorio, the theology of which permeates Uli Edel's film, according to Davis.